Samstix636/pyckio-betinasia-bot/README.md

 #PYCKIO TO BETINASIA BETTING PROGRAM

 Bot is written in python 3.
-Takes bet tips from pyckio.com and places bets automatically on betinasia.
+Takes bet tips from pyckio.com and places bets automatically on betinasia utilizing their websocked data stream.